bishnarender/american-express-default-prediction/README.md

 -----

 ### amex.ipynb
-Feature engineering part is performed in this file.
+Feature engineering part is performed in this file.<br />
 Those who have memory restriction can use 'amex_pola_rs.ipynb' insted of this.
 'amex_pola_rs.ipynb' uses polars library for feature creation.